LCOS-Lethal-Company-Open-Source/LCOS-ParkourJumpAudio/thunderstore/README.md

-# Template Mod

-Put your description here!
+# Parkour Jump Audio

+Changes jump audio to 'Parkour!' audio from 'The Office.'
+Created by @maryellenmarino and @marinocj on GitHub.
-Default icon by @lilujk on github.
+Default icon by @lilujk on GitHub.